The Asian Carp Issue in Kentucky Lake & Lake Barkley

-Skiing in waters where Silver Carp are prevalent is dangerous, and many injuries involving broken bones have occurred.
-Damage has also been caused by the fish colliding with boats themselves, resulting in broken equipment.
+Skiing in waters where Silver Carp are prevalent can be dangerous, and some injuries involving broken bones have occurred.
+Isolated reports of damage has also been caused by the fish colliding with boats themselves, resulting in broken equipment.
 Feeding mostly on algae, Silver Carp compete with larval fish and mussels, who need the same food to survive.

 Not to be confused with the bottom-feeding, barb-faced, Common Carp, Asian carp are entirely different.

 Although Common Carp are also a nuisance, they don't hold a candle to the enormous (and enormously hungry) Asian Carp that are wiping out plants and zooplankton, wreaking havoc on the food chain and thus entire ecosystems.

 Why Should We Care About Asian Carp?

 Asian carp have no natural predators.
 Some females are able to produce one million eggs annually.
 This, combined with the fact that they feed on the bottom of the food chain, poses tremendous threats to native fish and the economies depending on those fish.

 The problem became apparent in 1999 when the Mississippi River flooded.
 After a flood, it is normal to see dead fish washed up on the banks.
 After this flood, however, thousands of dead fish were found, and all of them were Silver Carp.